Namak Para Recipe (Namak Pare)

 Instructions

-- Mix together flour, salt , soda,hing, ajwain or jeera, pepper & hot oil.
-Nicely rub the flour well in between your palms.
+- Mix together flour, salt , suji (if using), hing, ajwain & pepper.
+Pour oil & nicely rub the flour well in between your palms until the oil is well incorporated into the flour.

-- Add water as needed and make a stiff dough.
-Taste the dough and check the spice and salt level, if needed add more.
+- Pour water little by little only as needed (start with ⅓ cup) and form a stiff/tight dough (not as soft as roti dough).
+Taste the dough and check the spice and salt level, if needed add more salt or ajwain or pepper.

-- Knead it well.
+- Knead it for 1 to 2 mins, avoid over kneading.
 Divide the dough to 4 parts and roll them to balls.
 Keep them covered with a moist cloth.

-- Grease the rolling board.
+- Grease a rolling board with a few drops of oil.
 Begin to roll the ball to a 8 to 9 inch even chapati / roti.

-- With the help of a knife or a pizza cutter, begin to cut vertically with 1 inch apart straight lines.
+- With the help of a knife or a pizza cutter, begin to cut vertically drawing straight lines that are 1 inch apart .
 Begin to cut from the corners to get diamond shaped cuts.
+You can also cut them to squares or long strips.

 - Transfer these to a large greased plate and set aside.
 Begin to make the rest.